VILLAGE INVESTORS PROGRAMME

 each group to set up a group enterprise, the profit from which is used to increase the loan capital of the group.

 each VIP has a savings pot that is specifically for vulnerable children within their community so they can be supported with food, school fees and materials.

-parents, guardians and community volunteers are now part of the VIP.
+parents, guardians and community volunteers have been trained as part of the VIP.

 vulnerable children are being better provided for because of the VIP.

 is the average amount that each VIP member receives after one savings cycle.

 “Once we have saved our money, we put all of it on the table and we lend it to each other.
 We use the money from our businesses and then return it with interest.”

 Beatrice is a member of our VIP in Kenya, and is now providing for her grandchildren through a number of businesses.